ivan-tkatchev/tab/README.md

 : Counts the number of elements.
 Usage:
 `count None -> Seq[UInt]` -- returns an infinite sequence that counts from 1 to infinity.
 `count UInt -> Seq[UInt]` -- returns a sequence that counts from 1 to the supplied argument.
-(Counting backwards is not supported.)
+`count Number, Number, Number` -- returns a sequence of numbers from `a` to `b` with increment `c`.
+All three arguments must be the same numeric type.
 `count String -> UInt` -- returns the number of bytes in the string.
 `count Seq[a] -> UInt` -- returns the number of elements in the sequence. (*Warning*: counting the number of elements will consume the sequence!)
 `count Map[a] -> UInt` -- returns the number of keys in the map.